phthal/WebAssign-D2L/README.md

 1) configure paths in `config.R` and
 1) personalized configuration in `myConfig.R` (overwrites `config.R`)
 1) enter columns in D2L gradebook
-1) export gradebook from D2L and save in file `D2L-Course-Gradebook.csv`
+1) export gradebook from D2L and save in file `D2L-Course-Gradebook.csv` (Note:  include ALL Homework columns and no other columns)
 1) run `make.Student.List.R` to create file `Student-List.csv`
+1) modify `HOMEWORK.NAME` variable to unique string in header of Homework in Gradebook, it must be 3 letters exactly

 ## Transfer Grades